EstherUduma/estoma/README.md

 - Use the search feature to find destinations and tours.
 - Register or log in to book trips and access personalized features.

-## Contributing
-We welcome contributions!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code follows the project's coding standards and includes appropriate tests.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.